 What is your opinion of the way woman are often portrayed in contemporary works of art?
-Is it really true woman have other outfits that aren’t made of sheer fabric; that just seems so crazy to me.
+Is it really true women have other outfits that aren’t made of sheer fabric?
+That just seems so crazy to me.

 It’s ok, I’m all about equality.
 My next series is Famous Male Artists in Nightgowns and Kimonos.
 Dave you are scheduled for April, I’m thinking outdoors in early spring.
 I hear that time of year is very picturesque in Canada, I bet we can find an icy snowmelt stream for you to wade in.
 Kassan has agreed to pose in Central Park, peeking seductively through the trees.